frequently asked questions

 There are local markets such as Raj Supermarket to buy amenities including brown rice, dhal, brown sugar, cold pressed coconut oil etc. for cooking at home.
 Also there are fruit stands around the village as well as a Govt run Vegetable co-op selling fresh veggies and herbs at excellent prices for those who would like to cook at home.
-AJ's in Siolim carries Ambrosia Organic items such as raw honey, organic peanut butter, ghee, rice cakes et al.
+In Siolim the vegetable stand after the first roundabout has broccoli, salad greens and in general well stocked quality fruits and veggies.
+AJ's Supermarket in Siolim carries Ambrosia Organic items such as raw honey, organic peanut butter, ghee, rice cakes et al.

 Arambol also has a Wholesale food supplier and Om Ganesh Supermarket (Organic items).

 There are a few tea stalls in the village.
 Our favorites are Anant just past the HDFC ATM that overlooks the rice fields and offers chai/coffee/and curry bhaji of the day.
 There is also a chai stall just past Rice Mill on a rural quiet road which serves a delicious gingery chai.
-The gentleman who owns it and makes everything is called Suresh.
+And of course the chai stalls that overlooks Morjim temple is lovely.

 Easy to hire locally, prices vary but for a Vespa style scooter you can expect to pay around 300INR daily or from 7000INR for the month.
-There are signs everywhere to rent scooters but we can recommend Vijay; +91 90496 00670.
-Also Gabriel in Morjim kindly rents scooters +91 9923881281.
-There is a sign for hiring bicycles right after Prana Cafe in Ashvem for those who are interested.
+There are signs everywhere to rent scooters.
+W e can recommend Vijay +91 90496 00670 and Gabriel in +91 9923881281.

-For those requiring a local sim card, the best network for coverage in North Goa is Vodafone.
+For those requiring a local sim card, the best network for coverage in North Goa is Vodafone and Jio.